Accepting the Unwanted

 I started this piece when I was on the move and wasn’t even sure why.
 I had been travelling a bit over a few weeks and was feeling a little ungrounded.
 Part of me, maybe due to it being late Autumn, wanted to hibernate and move inwards.
 But instead, I was go go go…

 It was only as the piece started taking shape that its message began to uncurl.
 I was beginning, through the situations I was finding myself in, to realise that life was becoming full of paradoxes.
-I was going through a hard time at my placement in a hospital, yet through these difficulties I was learning so much.
+I was going through a hard time at my art therapy placement, yet through these difficulties I was learning so much.
 I was beginning to see that all these ‘difficulties’ that happen through life, were, in fact, great ways of understanding more about myself and others.
 If something happened, was it really good or bad?
 Why was I so quick to judge; to torture myself if things weren’t going so well and crave desperately for things to go great.
 Life is filled with the smooth and the bumpy, and often, when we look back on situations we deem as good or bad, there is always a much bigger picture.

 In the end, I began to see a square shaped piece emerging, filled with the beauty of the knots.
 The stunning reds and pinks blended and merged, creating a pattern of marks and notes, like a song written on a page.
 I began to see it all, all of those lines and knots and tensions, as all of those parts of me, and of life.
 These parts of me that I was so desperate to shun, to change into something better, were in fact part of my design, part of the beauty of me.